 Top Canadian Stock Screeners

-- Google Finance - Since MSN Money was retired (see below), Google has picked up the slack with their own version of a free stock screener.
+- Google Finance – Since MSN Money was retired (see below), Google has picked up the slack with their own version of a free stock screener.
 They have recently included Canada and the TSX.
 Their screening options are comparable to TMX but with an interface that just seems to flow a bit better.
+There are still issues with not having certain filter abilities that I’m not a fan of though.

 - Globe Investor – This one is a popular Canadian stock screener, but the free version is very basic.
 You can choose between US or Canadian markets, but only gives you the option to screen for a few variables like earnings, book value and dividend yield.